SigmoidNetmaker/neural-systems-modeling/README.md

 Chapter 13.
 Simulated Evolution and the Genetic Algorithm

+gaMinimum.m -- uses the genetic algorithm to find minimum of a function
+backPropTrainFORga.m -- trains three-layered network using backprop with evolvable hidden layer
+gaHidden.m -- uses genetic algorithm to optimize number of hidden units in a backprop network
+gaOpfield.m -- uses genetic algorithm to optimize Hopfield (covariation) rule
+gaBubble.m -- uses genetic algorithm to optimize the activity bubble network
+gaNonlinearCPG.m -- attempts to train CPG oscillator using the genetic algorithm
+gaNonlinearHalfCPG.m -- attempts to train half CPG oscillator using the genetic algorithm

 Chapter 14.
 Future Directions in Neural Systems Modeling
 Note: This final chapter is purely prospective and has no associated code.